This recipe is safe for Coumadin (warfarin) users.

 Cooking Time: 30 Minutes

-This recipe does make good leftovers in sandwiches or salads.
+This recipe can easily be multiplied and makes great leftovers in sandwiches or salads.

 Preheat the oven to the warm setting.
 Place two plates in the oven.